mattzipan/node-naturelovers/readme.md

 ## Features

 - MVC pattern
-- Static html & PUG files as template engine
+- Template engine with PUG files
 - Express 4 server & MongoDB
 - Middlewares
 - APIs for users and tours with all CRUD operations
-- User Authentication
+- User Authentication with JWT
 - Serverside rendered (SSR)

 ## To get this running locally ..
 1. clone git repo
 2. run npm install
-3. set up mondoDB locally or in the cloud.
+3. set up mongoDB locally or in the cloud.
 After the setup you will receive a connection string that looks like this:

 ```
 mongodb+srv://username:<password>@cluster9-jfgh5k.mongodb.net/test?retryWrites=true&w=majority